pixunen/mcp-pixula/README.md

 ### Using with Open WebUI

-The hybrid deployment automatically configures Open WebUI to connect to the MCP server.
+The hybrid deployment automatically configures Open WebUI to connect to both the MCP server and Ollama.
 Simply navigate to http://localhost:3000 after starting the services.

+**Ollama Integration:**
+- Open WebUI automatically connects to Ollama at http://localhost:11434
+- The script checks and starts Ollama if needed
+- Models available: Use any models you've installed with `ollama pull <model>`
+- Example: `ollama pull llama3.2` to install Llama 3.2

 ### Example Prompts